zac-heisey/good-neighbor-agency/sections/work.md

       ## We Sell Solutions, Not Services.

-      Organizations don't just hire us to build websites or improve their brand.
+      Organizations don't just hire us to improve user experience or build their brand.
 They partner with us to fix pain points, improve outcomes, and drive *real* results.
 Check out some of our previous work to get an idea of our capabilities and creativity.
   - type: carousel
     items:
       - type: image